greg-raven/Uncommon-Sense/_posts/2023-01-06-getting-what-you-deserve.md

 ---
-title: 'Getting what you deserve'
+title: "Getting what you deserve"
 layout: post
 categories:
 - democracy